merlon/scala-best-practices/sections/7-functional-programming.md

 1) `cleanOldReports` which is not pure in this case, is being lifted into the `Future` context.
-2) The result of this computation is being thrown away and substituted with `Done` instead.
+2) The result of this computation is being thrown away by `map` and substituted with `Done` instead.
 This is such a common pattern which has been abstracted away into the [`as`](https://typelevel.org/cats/api/cats/Functor.html#as[A,B](fa:F[A],b:B):F[B]) function: